Essential Safety Measures: Architectural Film Installation.

 And thirdly, use a specifically dedicated spot in your extra blades kit to crack blades off.
 It is much safer than doing it with your bare hands.

 Paint scraper safety.

-A paint scraper tool is similar to knives because of the sharp blade, which is used to scrape off the paint or wallpaper.
-It is the reason why you should always have it in the locked position when not in use.
+A paint scraper tool is similar to knives because of the sharp blade used to scrape off the paint or wallpaper.
+It is the reason why you should always have it in a locked position when not in use.

 Air-releasing tool safety.

 Air-releasing tool is a sharp needle with a convenient handle that is used to do exactly what its name says – release air after the film is installed.
 It can penetrate your skin easily, so make sure it is blocked after you use it.

 The heat gun is one more essential tool for architectural film installation.
 With the help of a heat gun, you can stretch the film to the necessary extent.

 But, as soon as you turn your heat gun on, it gets hot quickly and releases heat immediately.
 It can burn the skin instantly and burn your arms.
 So, be careful while using it.